hasanali28/hasanali28.github.io/portfolio.md

  - #### Unsupervise Learning
     - [Credit Card Segmentation](https://github.com/hasanali28/Credit-Card-Segmentation): Clustering of users on the basis of different variables using KMeans Unsupervised Learning.
  - #### Supervised Learning
+    - [American Express ML Hackathon](https://github.com/hasanali28/American-Express-ML-Hackathons): Used XG boost for gradient boosting.
+Based of clickstream data, we have to predict if session will end in a adClick or not.
     - [Telecom Churn Analysis](https://github.com/hasanali28/Telecom-Churn-Analysis): Analyze the reason for Churning out of customers.
 Classify the users on the basis of various matrices.
     - [Bike Rental Prediction](https://github.com/hasanali28/Bike-Rental-Prediction): Predict the number of bikes to be rented in the coming year to prepare the company for demand using various regression ML algorithms.
     - [Marketing Campaign](https://github.com/hasanali28/Marketing-Campaign): : Extensive Data cleaning and wrangling.
 Classification of users whether they'll revert to a particular campaign.